 Literal meaning:- The law does not favor the wishes of the dainty

-Origin:- The law does not favor the wishes of the fastidious.
-Trifling results are disregarded, for the courts proceed with great caution, and will not interfere with the use of property by the owner thereof, unless such use is unreasonable
+Origin:- The law does not favour the wishes of the fastidious.
+Trifling results are disregarded, for the courts proceed with great caution, and will not interfere with the use of the property by the owner thereof unless such use is unreasonable

 Explanation:- An action does not lie because of a trifling inconvenience, which would only be regarded as such by the dainty.

 Illustration:- The fact that right of the easement has not been acquired, if the obstruction constitutes a nuisance, certainly a claim for that abatement in the shape of injunction or damages will lie.
 It need not be pointed out that what constitutes nuisance would be a question of fact in each case — Per Lord Loreburn in -‘Polsue and Alfeini v.
 Rushmer’, (1907) A. C. 121 (N), quoting Lord Halsbury in –‘Colls v Home and Colonial Stores’, 1904 A. C. 179 (O)’.
 It must be an inconvenience materially interfering with the ordinary comfort physically of human existence.
 In other words, the law would not favour the modes of the dainty and would only support the plain sober and simple notions among the people.
 ‘Lex non favet delicatorum votis’